-the importance of oceans and the role they play in the life of all citizens.
+Each year, the DEA observes the National Marine Week to highlight the importance of oceans and the role they play in the life of all citizens.
+Commemoration of National Marine Week takes place during the second week of October annually.